 Domestic Violence

-King County's Trusted Legal Advocate for Domestic Violence Cases
+Your Trusted Advocate for Domestic Violence in King County

 If you have been charged with domestic violence, you need counsel willing to fight for your constitutional rights.
 Hale Law Enterprises provides a dedicated attorney you can trust to fight aggressively on your behalf.
 Attorney Matthew T. Hale has successfully handled thousands of cases, including high-profile cases.
 His record demonstrates his ability to represent his clients effectively and is a testament to his success!